Skip to main content

 Execute karmadactl register in the member clusters

-In the Kubernetes control plane of member clusters, we also need the kubeconfig file of the member cluster, then directly execute the above output karmadactl register command.
+In the Kubernetes control plane of member clusters, we also need the kubeconfig file of the member cluster.
+Right after we execute the output of the karmadactl register command provided above.

 # The example output is shown below